SpencerJobe/TypesJS/README.md

 ## Base Types
 [Back to Types](#types)

-TypesJS add several functions to the global namespace.
-These functions act as type annotations for the base types in JavaScript.
 There are 10 base type annotation functions.
+They represent the base types in JavaScript.
 They are used with the `types.check` to check the type of a given value.
 See the Custom Types section for details on creating your own types.
+The example below shows how you would use a base type to check the type of a value.
+For more examples check out the Examples section of this documentation.

 | Type | Description |
 |---|---|